 Also of interest is that Edmonds has more people living here who work in computers and math than 95% of the places in the US.

 Edmonds is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Although the majority of commuting trips in the city are by private automobile, Edmonds is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Edmonds area by reducing both traffic and air pollution.

-Edmonds is a somewhat ethnically-diverse city.
+Edmonds is a very ethnically-diverse city.
 The people who call Edmonds home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Edmonds residents report their race to be White, followed by Asian.
-Important ancestries of people in Edmonds include Irish, English, Norwegian, and Swedish.
+Important ancestries of people in Edmonds include Irish, English, Norwegian, and Italian.

 The most common language spoken in Edmonds is English.
 Other important languages spoken here include Spanish and Chinese.